randysecrist/connect-riak/Readme.md

 ## Usage

-To use with Connect:
+To use with Connect or a Test Framework:

-    var connect = require('connect'),
+    var connect = require('express-session'),
         RiakStore = require('connect-riak-sessions')(connect);

     connect().use(connect.session({